 - Hardcore Punk: One of the main ingredients of the crossover thrash genre.

-- Mascot: The Skanking Man, also known as Moshman and the Thrashing Man, which was designed by Eric Brecht for a corporate logo, according to The Other Wiki.
-It appears on pretty much anything D.R.I. related, such as shirts, album art, etc.
+- Mascot: The iconic Skanking Man, also known as Moshman and the Thrashing Man, which was designed by Eric Brecht for school assignment to create a corporate logo according to The Other Wiki.
+It appears on pretty much anything D.R.I. related, such as shirts, album art, and even Spike Cassidy's guitar.

-- To a lesser extent, the soldier on the Dirty Rotten LP.
+- To a lesser extent, the skeletal soldiernote on the cover of the Dirty Rotten LP.

 - Religion Rant Song: "God Is Broke", about corrupt religious leaders exploiting believers for money.

-- Soup Kitchen is sometimes labeled as "Soup Kitchen Blues".
+- Soup Kitchen is labeled as "Soup Kitchen Blues" on some releases.

-- Trope Namer: For the genre of crossover thrash.
+- Trope Namer: For the genre of crossover thrash, the name being taken from Crossover, their second full-length.